The Password Game

-The Password Game is a 2023 puzzle browser game developed by Neal Agarwal, where the player creates a password that follows increasingly unusual and complicated rules.
+The Password Game is a 2023 puzzle browser game developed by Neal Agarwal, on the online website neal.fun, where the player creates a password that follows increasingly unusual and complicated rules.
 Based on Agarwal's experience with password policies, the game was developed in two months, releasing on June 27, 2023.
 The game went viral and was recognized in the media for the gameplay's absurdity and commentary on the user experience of generating a password.
-It has been played over 10 million times.
+It has been played over ten million times.

 Gameplay

 The player must follow strict rules that may conflict with one another, and at times requires players to play other games, such as GeoGuessr, Wordle, and chess.
 In this screenshot, the inclusion of the moon emoji satisfies Rule 13; however, it splits the word "may", breaking Rule 6.

 The Password Game is a web-based puzzle video game.
 The player is tasked with typing a password in an input box.
 The game has a total of 35 rules that the password must follow and which appear in a specific order.
 As the player changes the password to comply with the first rule, a second one appears, and so on.
 For each additional rule, the player must follow all the previous ones to progress, which can cause conflict.
 When all 35 rules are fulfilled, the player is able to confirm it as the final password and then must retype the password to complete the game.

 Although the initial requirements include setting a minimum of characters or including numbers, uppercase letters, or special characters, the rules gradually become more unusual and complex.
 These can involve managing having Roman numerals in the string to multiply, adding the name of a country that players have to guess from random Google Street View imagery (as a reference to GeoGuessr), inserting the day's Wordle answer, typing the best move in a generated chess position using algebraic notation, inserting the URL of a YouTube video of a randomly generated length, and adjusting boldface, italics, font types, and text sizes.

 Other game rules involve emojis in the password.
 One demands inclusion of the emoji representing the moon phase at that point in time.
 Because of two other rules, the player is required to insert an egg emoji named Paul, and once it hatches, it is replaced by a chicken emoji.
 The player then must keep it fed using caterpillar emojis that must be replenished over time.
-If it starves, the player overfeeds it, or the Paul emoji is deleted in any way, the game ends.
+If it starves, the player overfeeds it, or the Paul emoji is deleted in any way, the game ends and the player must restart from the first rule.
 Red text subsequently appears over a black background, referencing the death screen characteristic of the Dark Souls action role-playing game series.
 At some point during the game, a flame emoji will appear, spreading through the password by replacing characters, including the egg, with flames that must be removed.